-This interdisciplinary study-abroad program focuses on the introduction to Taiwan, listed by Lonely Planet as one of Asia’s most diverse destinations.
-We will travel to the beautiful tropical island, one of the four Asian Tigers, to participate in an immersion program at two universities in Taiwan.
-The university experience in the city of Taipei (the capital of the Republic of China), and Tainan (a historical yet modern technology gem) will offer Chinese language studies, economic development updates, sustainable business tours, and hands on cultural experience with painting, calligraphy, Kung Fu, and folk arts.
+This interdisciplinary study-abroad program focuses on the introduction to Taiwan, listed by Lonely Planet as one of Asia’s most diverse destinations, and China, the heart of Asian civilization.
+We will visit the beautiful island of Taiwan and China to participate in two programs at two universities, while travel in Taiwan and China.
+The university experience in the city of Taipei (the capital of the Republic of China) and Beijing (or Shanghai), China will offer Chinese language and culture studies, economic development updates, and hands on experience with Chinese tea making, martial arts, calligraphy, and assorted folk arts.

-Culture competency is an essential skill for those interested in international trade or intercultural communication.
-We will learn about Taiwan’s investment in latest information technology, improved sustainable agriculture and ecological development, which made Taiwan an international trading powerhouse with impressive foreign exchange reserve.
+Culture competency is essential for those interested in international trade or intercultural communication.
+We will also learn about Taiwan and China’s investment in latest sustainable agriculture & technological businesses and ecological development, which made them international trading powerhouse with impressive foreign exchange reserve.

-Taiwan embraces its diverse ethnic culture and religions.
+Both Taiwan and China embrace their diverse ethnic culture and religions.
 Expect to experience Buddhism, Taoism, Confucianism, indigenous and folk faiths, and Christianity while taking notes about the various ethnic groups represented here.
-In addition, students will visit a variety of geological landscapes, tour local socially responsible companies and businesses, green industrial parks, as well as experience Taiwan’s diverse ecosystems.
-There will be guided tours to the National Palace Museum, as well as visits to historical sites.
-Taste authentic Taiwanese and Chinese cuisine as well as local snack food at night markets.
+In addition, students will visit a variety of geological landscapes, tour local socially responsible companies and businesses, as well as experience their diverse ecosystems.
+There will be guided tours to the National Palace Museum, 101 building, Great Wall, as well as visits to many historical sites.
+Taste authentic Taiwanese and Chinese cuisine as well as local food at night markets during the study trip.

-Translators will be provided during program activities, so you do not need to speak Chinese to join this program.
-Students of Chinese, however, will have ample opportunity to learn and practice.
+Translators will be provided during program activities, so you do not need to speak fluent Chinese to join this program.
+Students learning Mandarin Chinese, however, will have ample opportunity to learn and practice.

-During the first session of the summer, students will travel with the class for a three week study trip to Taiwan, if enrolled for four credits, first session, and study four additional weeks in China if enrolled for the full session and awarded the Confucius Institute scholarship, which will pay for study tuition and dormitory stay for the study in China in July and August, 2021.
+During the first session of the summer, students will have the option to travel for a two week study trip to Taiwan, if enrolled for four credits, first session, and study four additional weeks in China if enrolled for the full session and awarded the Confucius Institute scholarship, which will pay for study tuition and dormitory stay for the study in China in July and August, 2021.
 All participants will be encouraged to document the trip.
-For students who register for the 12 credits option, you can continue the learning through seminars, film viewing & discussions, and documentary making in the second session.
-Portfolio including video and/or photo blog documentary can be developed from the study trip also.
+For students who register for 8 credits full summer option, you will be asked to continue the learning through continuing seminars, film viewing & discussions, and documentary making in the second session after the study trip.
+Portfolio including video and/or photo blog documentary can be developed from the study trip.

-March 1st: Notify the faculty of your interest.
-Then pay a non-refundable deposit of $300 by April 18 toward your program fee at the College Cashier’s Office or online via my.evergreen.edu in the designated Summer study in Taiwan and China program account.
+April 1st: Notify the faculty of your interest.
+Then pay a non-refundable deposit of $300 by April 10 toward your program fee at the College Cashier’s Office or online via my.evergreen.edu in the designated Summer study in Taiwan and China program account.

 The figures below are estimates and are provided to give you an idea of how much it would cost to participate in this study abroad program.

-(Program fees do not include personal expenses, accidentals, or tips to travel guide and driver.
+(Program fees do not include personal expenses, some meals, accidentals, or tips to travel guide and driver.
 Single occupancy also requires extra.
 Please indicate your need for single occupancy room arrangement early or by April 15.)

-Total: Program fees & TESC tuition for 8 credits full session, (or 4 credits for first session only) + international flight.
+Total: Program fees (includ. $300 deposit) + Evergreen tuition for 8 credits full session, (or 4 credits for first session only) + international flight.
 Enroll for eight credits (using CRN) for full session, or four credits (CRN) for First session (Taiwan only).
-Students wishing to pursue further research and reflection upon their return to Evergreen after our travels are encouraged to enroll for full session.
+Students wishing to pursue further research and reflection upon their return to Evergreen after our study trips are encouraged to enroll for full session.

 For Evergreen’s summer tuition rate, see:

 If you are receiving or plan to apply for financial aid for the Summer quarter, please contact the Financial Aid office and start the process well in advance.
-Scholarships are also available and most with a deadline in February and March.
-Please check our scholarship link or with the International Studies Advisor on campus or contact the faculty as soon as possible if you like more information on various scholarships.
+Scholarships are also available.
+Please check our scholarship link, the International Studies Adviser on campus, or contact the faculty as soon as possible if you like more information on various scholarships.

 See Application tab for detailed application procedures for this program.
-Please contact the faculty to indicate your interest and register early, as we have a limit of 20 for this summer program.
+Please indicate your interest and register early, as we have a limit of 20 for this summer program.
 Pre-Registeration for the program via a deposit is recommended and required.